Teen Crystal Meth Addiction

 • Your teen is losing weight too quickly: Teens can lose 10 pounds in a week due to increased metabolism caused by the drug and a loss of appetite.
 Malnourishment is often evidenced in just a few short weeks through bad skin, lackluster hair, sunken cheeks and eye sockets, and saggy skin.

-• Your teen has wild mood swings: When they don’t sleep during their ‘up’ periods are often quickly followed by intense ‘down’ periods characterized by depression and long bouts of sleeping.
-The mood swings may make your head spin, but even though moodiness is common during the teen years, this is something far more intense.
+• Your teen has wild mood swings: They don’t sleep while using.
+The down time is characterized by depression and long bouts of sleeping.
+The mood swings may make your head spin.

 Unlike other drugs of addiction, crystal meth is characterized by longer cycles of relapse.
 Your teen may be able to quit using the drug for months, only to relapse unexpectedly after six to nine months of sobriety.
-The best that parents can do is ascertain that crystal meth addiction is the issue and get their child the necessary help as soon as possible.
+The best that parents can do is get their child the necessary help as soon as possible.
+If you are unsure if what you’re seeing is crystal meth use, please feel free to reach out to us for support.
+You don’t have to do it alone!

 Getting Help Early On